eclipse-iofog/iofog-platform/README.md

 # Eclipse ioFog Platform

 The Eclipse ioFog Platform project provides a means by which to spin up and deploy an Eclipse ioFog stack running in the Cloud.
-Currently, we demonstrate how to achieve this on GKE and Packet, although since we are using [Terraform](https://www.terraform.io/) under the covers you can easily extend/contribute to support your preferred cloud infrastructure provider.
+Currently, we demonstrate how to achieve this on GKE (Google Kubernetes Engine), although since we are using [Terraform](https://www.terraform.io/) under the covers you can easily extend/contribute to support your preferred cloud infrastructure provider.